Sixty years after leaving campus, Alan Harris receives his bachelor's degree

-A story 60 years in the making ended recently with a peculiar occurrence at the College of LAS winter convocation in December: The final bachelor’s degree recipient to cross the stage was bestowed with a bachelor’s degree in zoology, which hadn’t happened since the 1970s when the Department of Zoology was renamed and virtually forgotten.
+A story 60 years in the making ended recently with a peculiar occurrence at the College of LAS winter convocation in December: The final bachelor’s degree recipient to cross the stage was bestowed with a bachelor’s degree in zoology, which hadn’t happened since the 1970s when the Department of Zoology was renamed (it now exists as the Department of Evolution, Ecology, and Behavior).

 Thus ended a quirky side note in the career of Alan Harris, who at 79 serves as vice chair of academic affairs at the Department of Internal Medicine at Rush University Medical College.
 He’s an accomplished infectious disease doctor with a long list of leadership posts on his resume, but in fact he never earned a bachelor’s degree.